Jacobin (politics): France

+Haiti

+The Haitian Revolution (1791–1804), led by Toussaint L'Ouverture, is the only successful revolt of enslaved people to create an independent nation and abolish the slave society.
+In the historiography on Haiti, these revolutionaries are often called "Black Jacobins," beginning with Trinidadian historian C. L. R. James' seminal book The Black Jacobins, in 1938.

 India

 In 1794, Frenchmen in the Kingdom of Mysore allegedly established the "Jacobin Club of Mysore" with the assistance of its ruler Tipu Sultan, who purportedly declared himself "Citizen Tipoo".
 During the subsequent Fourth Anglo-Mysore War of 1799, British forces captured French volunteers led by François Ripaud who were serving under Mysorean command.
 French historian Jean Boutier argued that senior officials of the East India Company fabricated the club's existence to justify their war against Mysore.

 Italy

 Blanquism had a notable influence on Benito Mussolini who founded fascism as an outgrowth of revolutionary socialism.
 He claimed he "introduced into Italian socialism something of (Henri) Bergson mixed with much of Blanqui," including Blanqui's nationalism, the idea of rule by a dominant minority and use of violence.
 However, Mussolini dispensed with Blanquism's links to the Enlightenment and communism and instead stated, fascism is "opposed to all individualistic abstractions based on eighteenth century materialism; and it is opposed to all Jacobinistic utopias and innovations."
 The masthead of his newspaper Il Popolo d'Italia carried quotes from Blanqui ("Whoever has steel has bread") and Napoleon Bonaparte ("The Revolution is an idea which has found bayonets!").
 Leon Trotsky called fascism in a sense "a caricature of Jacobinism".